 Cambridge International A-Level is a course designed by Cambridge Assessment International Education, UK.
-Cambridge Assessment International Education is the world’s largest provider of international education programmes and qualifications for 5 to 19 year olds.
+Cambridge Assessment International Education is the world’s largest provider of international education programmes and qualifications for 5 to 19-year-olds.
 Cambridge International is a division of Cambridge Assessment, which is a department of the University of Cambridge.
-Investments are constantly made for research and development to improve their programmes and qualifications.
+Improvements are constantly made in research and development for their programmes and qualifications.

-The subject aims to provide experimental and practical Physics thereby enabling students to acquire sufficient understanding and knowledge.
-It will give a thorough introduction to the study of Physics and scientific methods, and develop students’ skills and abilities that are relevant to the safe practice of science and to everyday life such as concern for accuracy and precision, objectivity and integrity.
+This module aims to provide experimental and practical Physics, thereby enabling students to acquire sufficient understanding and knowledge.
+It will give a thorough introduction to the study of Physics and their scientific methods, and develop students’ skills and abilities that are relevant to the safe practice of science and to everyday life such as instilling values for accuracy and precision, objectivity and integrity.

-The Chemistry module is a skill-based module that focuses on understanding and application of scientific concepts and principles, over and above a short-term retention of large quantities of factual materials.
-Experimental work is an important component and underpins the teaching and learning of Chemistry.
-It is intended to prepare students with a broader base of practical chemistry and particularly to develop their appreciation of the finite life of the world’s resources and hence the need for recycling and conservation.
+The Chemistry module is a skill-based module that focuses on understanding and application of scientific concepts and principles, over and above a memorisation of large quantities of factual materials.
+Experimental work is an important component and is the foundation of teaching and learning of Chemistry.
+It aims to prepare students with a broader base of practical chemistry and in particular to develop their appreciation of the finite life of the world’s resources, and hence the need for recycling and conservation.

 Business Studies (9609)

-The subject enables learners to understand and appreciate the nature and scope of business, and the role it plays in society.
-The syllabus covers economic, environmental, ethical, governmental, legal, social and technological issues, and encourages a critical understanding of organisations, the markets they serve and the process of adding value.
+This module enables learners to understand and appreciate the nature and scope of business, and the role it plays in society.
+The syllabus covers economic, environmental, ethical, governmental, legal, social and technological issues, and instils a critical understanding of organisations, the markets they serve and the process of adding value.
 Learners examine the management of organisations and, in particular, the process of decision-making in a dynamic external environment.

 Scope of Study